 Bottom Line: The Preferred Rewards Gold Card by American Express can be a great card for frequent travelers looking for travel perks and to earn Membership Rewards points.
 Between the annual bonus and the 2X and 3X-points categories, the Preferred Rewards card is the most rewarding of the Membership Rewards charge cards.
 Those who are particularly attracted to the travel perks, like hotel upgrades and lounge visits, may find The Platinum Card more appealing.

 The Preferred Rewards Gold Card by American Express Benefits & Features

 The Preferred Rewards Gold Card rewards cardholders with Membership Rewards points whenever they make a purchase.
-Points are earned at a rate of 3 points for every £1 spent at American Express Travel, 2 points for every £1 spent directly with an airline or in a foreign currency, and 1 point for every other £1 spent.
-Additionally, cardholders can earn a 10,000 point welcome bonus by spending £3,000 in the first three months, plus an annual bonus of 10,000 points by spending £15,000 each year.
+Points are earned at a rate of 2 points for every £1 spent directly with an airline or in a foreign currency, and 1 point for every other £1 spent.
+Additionally, cardholders can earn a 20,000 point welcome bonus by spending £3,000 in the first three months.
 Other benefits include two lounge visits a year.